-I’m thankful that my poem “Guts in Moon Dust” has found a home.
-You can visit it at Polu Texi: A Magazine of Many Arts.
+I’m thankful that my science fiction poem “Guts to Moon Dust” has settled.
+You can read it for free at Polu Texi: A Magazine of Many Arts.

-A more personal experience from almost three years ago is also reflected in it.
-While moving long distance for a new life, my health failed.
-Because so much was dependent on my ability to work, or at least to negotiate, my vague dreams were quickly destroyed.
-With intimidating debts and what felt like no way to escape a hostile environment where my disabilities put me in danger from the apathetic people and organizations I needed for survival, I could feel almost no hope.
-In attempts to rise beyond feelings of hopelessness, I frequently wondered if, on my death, my body would return to my childhood home.
+My health failed during my last cross-country move.
+Because so much is dependent on the ability to work, or at least to negotiate, using more resources that I had, my vague dreams for a better life were quickly destroyed.
+With intimidating debts and what felt like no way to escape a hostile environment where my disabilities put me in danger from the apathetic people and organizations I needed for survival, I hold little hope for anything to improve.
+In attempts to rise beyond feelings of hopelessness, I frequently wondered if I could convince someone to return my body to my childhood home on my death.

-I have written several poems and a short story from my feelings at the time.
-Each goes into a different genre.
+I have written in multiple genres poems and a short story from my feelings at the time.
 “Guts to Moon Dust” was a near-future imagining of the ageless story about a dangerous journey to what was promised to be a better life, but which ends with entrapping disappointment.

-I would very much like it not to be anyone’s future.
+Science fiction can reflect real politics.
+I would very much like the fiction to not to be anyone’s future.